 By the mid 16th century, Banat fell under the Ottoman Empire.
 The Turks were present in this area by 1718.
 The first Eastern Orthodox church in Kikinda was built in 1753, during the time when the Mures Serbs started to settle down in the town area.
 The church was a wooden shack covered by batten with the separate belfry.

 Current Eastern Orthodox church was built in 1771, and the iconostasis was made by Teodor Ilič-Češnjar in 1780.
 In the latter 19th century, around 1880, a Roman-Catholic church was built.

-Because of their contribution in fight against the Ottoman Empire, in 1774, the citizens of Kikinda, together with the 9 neighbouring villages were granted a privileged position and certain rights within the Great District of Kikinda which existed up till 1876.
-In 1893, Kikinda was given a city status and at that time had 24.500 inhabitants.
+Because of their contribution in the fight against the Ottoman Empire, in 1774, the citizens of Kikinda, together with the 9 neighbouring villages were granted a privileged position and certain rights within the Great District of Kikinda which existed up till 1876.
+In 1893, Kikinda was given city status and at that time had 24.500 inhabitants.

 The City Council Hall, today the headquarters of the municipal administration, was built in the same year.
 Since the mid 20th century the town has started to grow rapidly and the number of inhabitants has been increasing steadily.

 Kikinda is a modern industrial town, with numerous health, educational and cultural institutions.